Morobo County: Climate

+Climate Morobo by month

 Infrastructure and services

 Morobo County is located on the border with Uganda, making it a vital area for both human migration and trade.
 Kaya is one of the county's unofficial migration points.
 However, insufficient infrastructure, particularly roads and affordable transportation options, limits Morobo residents' ability to expand their agricultural activities to commercial levels.
 Residents' ability to access their land for subsistence agricultural livelihoods has also been hampered by the area's insecurity.
 Insecurity in the area, particularly in 2017, has resulted in the deterioration of schools, clinics, and homes, as well as the destruction of crops.

 According to OCHA's (2019) Humanitarian Needs Overview for 2020, Morobo County has an estimated 81,200 people in need, which is approximately 78% of the estimated population reported in the HNO.
 According to the same report, Morobo County has the highest level of recorded landmine and explosive remnants of war, which have proliferated as a result of the recent conflict in the Equatoria region.
 This is especially problematic given the high number of IDP border crossings in the area.
 Landmines have also made it difficult for residents to access basic services in the area, such as healthcare and schools.